xueerchen1990/gemini-cellpose-agent/README.md

    ```

 2. **Interact with the Agent**:
-   - Open your browser and navigate to the provided URL.
+   - Open your web browser and navigate to [http://localhost:7777](http://localhost:7777) to access the demo.
    - Use the chat interface to ask questions or request code generation.

 ## Example Queries